Skip to content

 Regardless if a new music was played or not, the following is done after:

-• If any of the following conditions are true, CheckSamira is called with the music[id].clip that's being played:
+• If any of the following conditions are true, CheckSamira is called with the music[id].clip that's being played (more details in a section below):

 • We are in a battle